StarlightAbove/Analysis/README.md

 Most accurate Manhattan plots are usually labelled as mAcc.png, and least accurate as lAcc.png.

-# Internal Binning Systems in Conumee 2.0, SeSAMe & MethylMasteR.
+# Binning Systems in Conumee 2.0, SeSAMe & MethylMasteR.
+## LabLMS
+Graphs Path: Analysis/Statistics/LabLMS/byBin

+It is organized by the binsize, and then also the case that it comes from.
-## Conumee 2.0
+## LMS
-The standard bins are observed to be at 500 basepairs per segment.
-You can observe these bins in the Outputs directory, under the different sample types, as bins.csv.

-The main implementation of Conumee 2.0's binning is within its annotation creator, in CNV.create_anno().
-To restrict the bin, min_minsize and bin_maxsize will be set consecutively.

-## SeSAMe
+## LM

-## MethylMasteR
+## Normals
+Normals have been computed and exists in:
+- Analysis/Outputs/Conumee/LabNormals: organized by binsize.
+- Analysis/Outputs/SeSAMe/Normals: organized by binsize.
+The default ones are in 50000.
+This is raw data.
+Due to a different nature of this data, its graphs are still being computed.